 Yoga for Wellbeing: Yoga Therapy for Cancer & Recovery - Gentle, supportive yoga therapy for those with cancer, in the recovery process, and in remission.

 Restoration Yoga Therapy™ - Yoga therapy to ease anxiety and let go of patterns which may cause chronic pain.
-Offered in-residence as well as the workplace, and to local support groups.
+Offered in-residence as well as the workplace.

 Second Nature Yoga Therapy™ - Yoga therapy as gentle movement therapy, combined with the opportunity to walk-and-talk.
 Helpful for those who need supportive motivation to move, whether due to chronic pain, fatigue, or concerns due to balance and gait issues.

 Comprehensive Therapy Programs - Customized therapy programs incorporating yoga therapy to provide both active and assisted forms of therapy, as well as long-term, supportive therapy.
 Contact us for details regarding extended therapy programs and alternatives to long-term rehabilitation and physical therapy in the Bloomington IN area.

 Specialized Yoga Therapy Groups - Specialized yoga therapy modules are offered on a limited basis and are led by a C-IAYT yoga therapist.
 Each module is tailored to meet the therapeutic needs of a specific group.
 Group sizes are limited and follow the standards set by the International Association of Yoga Therapists.
 Each module includes 12 group sessions, 3 individual yoga therapy sessions, as well as an intake session and follow-up.